 His POPek series of balloon dogs initially began as a parody of the contemporary American artist Jeff Koons.
 This quickly evolved into different poses, including yoga dogs, along with urinating and defecating dogs.
 The collection hit the headlines in 2012, when the London Underground failed to see the funny side and banned his art from the Art Below exhibition at their underground stations for being 'offensive'.

-For his Gone series, Sebastian has brought to life a selection of childhood heroes from the 1939 musical-fantasy film The Wizard of Oz.
+For his Gone series, Sebastian has brought to life a selection of childhood heroes, including Mickey Mouse, Lisa Simpson, Winnie-the-Pooh and Buzz Lightyear.
 These haunting, shadowed images indicate his interest in “the dark side”, while symbolising a deep-rooted sense of nostalgia.
 He explains: “It’s showing our childhood heroes reaching out to us with an extended hand and saying, “Hello, I’m still here, do you remember me?”.
 Or if those are fading memories, they are saying goodbye.”

 The artist’s work is on permanent display at the Singapore Science Centre, and is shown at art fairs across the globe, from Hong Kong to Los Angeles, New York and London.
-In 2021, four of his large-scale dogs will be on display at Covent Garden in central London.
-His debut collection, Whatshisname X Castle Fine Art, is available now.
+In 2021, four of his large-scale dogs were on display at Covent Garden in central London, raising £1,160 for the Blue Cross pet charity.
+The installation has currently taken over the Westgate shopping centre in Oxford, where you can help us to donate £1 by adding a post to Twitter, Facebook or Instagram with the hashtag #castle4bluecross.

 Sebastian says: “I would describe my work as innovative, modern Pop Art.
 My work fits exactly where we are now in this modern Pop Art world."